-Inside: Resumes for stay at home moms can feel tricky at first, but break it down with the resume template, resume sections, and communication strategies and you’ll be ready to go land your next dream job.
-Download your free resume template.
+Inside: Resumes for stay-at-home moms can feel tricky at first, but break it down with the free resume template, resume sections, and communication strategies and you’ll be ready to go land your next dream job.

 What things are you making happen?
 Oh, the scheduling, planning, organizing, teaching, coaching, managing, cleaning, cooking, driving, nursing, shopping, feeding, bathing, refereeing, researching, etc., etc., etc.